Honda Civic (sixth generation): European-market / Civic Aerodeck

 Based on the Domani, which in turn was mechanically similar to the fifth generation Civic, this version was marketed in Europe as the MA/MB/MC Civic and Civic Aerodeck.
 It was built in five-door hatchback and Aerodeck (Estate) models in various trim levels and engine sizes.
 The Aerodeck name was previously used on the Honda Accord Aerodeck, which was a two-door station wagon, popularly known in Europe as a shooting-brake.
-1.4 L (D14A2/A5/A7), 1.5 L (D15Z8/Z6), 1.6 L (D16Y2/Y3, D16W2/W3, D16B2 etc.) and 1.8 liter (B18C4) petrol engines were available.
+1.4 L (D14A2/A5/A7, and D14Z4 in the Sport model), 1.5 L (D15Z8/Z6), 1.6 L (D16Y2/Y3, D16W2/W3, D16B2 etc.) and 1.8 liter (B18C4) petrol engines were available.
 These came with five-door body and fifty-five liter fuel tank, ABS, driver and passenger air bags, power steering and electric door mirrors, amongst other things.
 The later models came with air conditioning as standard.
 The 1.8 VTi model was the flagship model (explained in detail below) with the biggest petrol engine to be given to MA MB MC Civics.
 The Domani-based Civics were also available with the Rover L-Series diesel engine which was a 2-liter, eight-valve, direct-injection turbocharged unit (20T2N, 20T2R); an essential addition in the European market.
 Later diesel engines came with intercoolers.
-The chassis codes designated to this model and generation of Civics were chassis codes MA8, MA9, MB1, MB2, MB3, MB4, MB6, MB7, and MB8 for the liftback, while the Aerodeck chassis codes are MB9, MC1, MC2, MC3, and MC9.
+The chassis codes designated to this model and generation of Civics were chassis codes MA8, MA9, MB1, MB2, MB3, MB4, MB6 and MB7 for the liftback, while the Aerodeck chassis codes are MB8, MB9, MC1, MC2 and MC3.
 Compared to the original Domani, the Liftback and Aerodeck featured a new interior, similar to that of the more upmarket Rover 400.
 Honda had a long-serving partnership with the Rover group, who at the time didn't have enough funds for the tooling to produce an all new car, which allowed Rover to produce its own C-segment competitor based around the design of the Domani shell and using a lot of its underpinnings to produce the Rover 400/45 and later MG ZS.
 Rover made mostly cosmetic changes (which included front fenders/wings, bonnet, headlights, bumpers, rear lights and tailgate were different on the Rover as well as more upmarket cabin materials and greater use of wood and decals) to have a brand new design in the showrooms, which was very cost effective but divided opinion amongst brand enthusiasts.